Clan Amir 07-01

 In 1949, a few months after King Edward killed the rebel generals and their hard core supporters, the U MAMA bosses started trying to assassinate him.
 The first attempts were by hired gunmen, but when the fourth and fifth attempts were made by CIA agents he registered a strong protest with the US government.
 When the sixth assassin turned out to be a CIA agent King Edward had the head and hands removed, packed in ice, and sent to the Berant Embassy in the US.
 They sent it through the US postal system to the US Secretary of State with a note saying the next CIA assassin would have different bits posted to the various news organisations.
 After that the CIA rarely used their own people as the actual gunman.
 It’s believed the Secretary of State wasn’t happy with several staff in his mail room having to take a lot of sick leave after opening the package, plus some of them having some other problems.

 U MAMA’s activities from 1949 to 1954 were mostly in the political sphere where they tried to discredit King Edward and the Berant government and society.
 The introduction of a constitution and establishing an elected parliament in 1950 countered a lot of the U MAMA political propaganda.
 By late 1954 U MAMA had given up on trying to get the US government to oust King Edward and replace him with a puppet government.
 This was due to Berant being the only strong government in the region that was supportive of democracy in any form.
-Although Berant wasn’t well placed to provide the US with military bases or economic support King Edward was respected by the people of all the other countries in the region, and he was respectfully listened to by all their governments.
+Although Berant wasn’t well placed to provide the US with military bases or economic support King Edward was respected by the people of all of the other countries in the region, and he was respectfully listened to by all of their governments.
 The US administration really wanted to keep the strong support as a counter to the growing local communist organisations.

 From 1949 to 2014 U MAMA kept sending spies and assassins to Berant while they continued to foster and support rebels and brigands.
 When they couldn’t get control directly they tried to foster disharmony and disruption in attempts to split the Royal Family from the people.
-They failed in all these attempts.
+They failed in all of these attempts.

 From 1954 to 2011 they also tried to conquer Berant via military action, direct and through proxies, these all failed due to the courage and fighting skills of the Berant Royal Guards.
 After the Shukra War in 2011 U MAMA no longer had access to the combat resources needed to mount a military campaign directly or by proxy.
 On the military front the period 1954 to 1969 was spent insinuating their controls into various governments in the region while building up our neighbouring governments’ military capabilities, and then encourage them to attack Berant.